alex-montesinos/portfolio/README.md

-# Personal Portfolio Website
+# Alexander Montesinos - Personal Portfolio Website

-Welcome to my personal portfolio website!
-This project serves as both a learning tool for HTML and a place to showcase who I am, what I’ve done, and what I plan to build.
+Welcome to my personal portfolio site! 🎓🚀

+This website was created as a hands-on project to help me dive into HTML and front-end web development while building a space to showcase who I am, my journey, and what I’ve been working on.
-## 📚 Purpose

-I created this site to:
-- Learn the basics of HTML, CSS, and eventually JavaScript
-- Build a professional portfolio that reflects my interests and skills
-- Continuously add new features, sections, and projects as I grow

-## 🚀 Features
+## 🛠 Features

-- About Me section
-- Mobile-friendly layout
+- Responsive design for mobile and desktop
+- Animated elements using AOS (Animate On Scroll)
 - Light/Dark mode toggle
+- Custom loading animation
-- Resume Download
+- Resume download button (PDF)
+- Contact and social media links
+- Styled with custom CSS variables and Google Fonts

+## 🧪 Tech Stack

+- HTML5
+- CSS3
+- JavaScript (basic DOM scripting)
+- AOS (Animate on Scroll library)
+- Font Awesome for icons

+## 📌 To-Do / Upcoming Features

+- Add project showcase section with images and GitHub links
+- Integrate blog or updates section
+- Add contact form (JavaScript or back-end support)
+- Deploy with GitHub Pages or custom domain
+- Improve accessibility and performance

 ## 📬 Contact